What Is A Secured Credit Card? (What You Need To Know)

 Ideally, strive to keep your credit utilization ratio below 30 percent.
 Paying off your card entirely each month is an effective way to achieve this.

-Applying for A Secured Credit Card
+Applying For A Secured Credit Card

 To apply for a secured credit card, follow these simple steps…